node-js-libs/packnode/README.md

 [node.io](http://node.io) has built-in support for unpacking encrypted modules.

-To run a packed job, use the `-u` switch to specify the password
+To run an encrypted job, use the `-u` switch to specify the password

     $ node.io -u pass123 myjob